 In 2002, the Faculty was supported by the Department of Health and Social Care of Istria County in running a project "Communities That Care: Development of a Model for Behavioural Disorders Prevention" (Bašić et al., 2007a and 2007b; Bašić, Grozić-Živolić, 2010), which was followed by the project "Communities that care - development, implementation and evaluation of the community model of prevention of behavioural disorders" (Bašić et al., 2007a and 2007b; Bašić, Grozić-Živolić, 2010).
 These two projects focused on prevention of behavioural disorders and promotion of mental health in children and youth in Istria County.
 Aims of the research team during these projects were to promote the principles of science-based mental health promotion and prevention practice and to enhance the collaboration of science and practice in reaching positive outcomes.
-During projects, important steps were taken to improve the quality of mental health promotion and prevention, (2) needs assessment, (3) setting of mental health promotion and prevention of mental health promotion and prevention and prevention programs according to the defined needs, and (6) evaluation of those programs and whole project.
+During projects, important steps were taken to improve the quality of mental health promotion and prevention practice in Istria.
+These include: (1) assessment of readiness for mental health promotion and prevention priorities, (4) systematic identification of resources, (5) implementation of mental health promotion and prevention programs according to the defined needs, and (6) evaluation of those programs and whole project.
 Given the many years of systematic investment in mental health promotion and prevention in Istria County, it is reasonable to assume that Istria has the appropriate base for further productive mental health promotion and prevention investments.

 Programs of mental health promotion and prevention in Croatia are in most cases initiated and implemented by members of the civil sector and nongovernmental organizations.
 For that reason, the Department of Health and Social Care of Istria County strives to systematically develop mental health promotion and prevention through annual financing of programs of nongovernmental organizations provided by local practitioners.
 To get the financial support, projects must meet various criteria developed by the Department.
-In 2002, the Department started to develop a systematic procedure for allocating its funds, and financed 11 mental health promotion and prevention to a particular problem and that the proposed services had to be broadly offered within the community (Bašić, Ferić Šlehan, Kranželić Tavra, 2007a; internal materials from Department of Health and Social Care, County of Istria, 2010).
+In 2002, the Department started to develop a systematic procedure for allocating its funds, and financed 11 mental health promotion and prevention projects.
+Initially, the criteria for financing were that proposals should provide a solution to a particular problem and that the proposed services had to be broadly offered within the community (Bašić, Ferić Šlehan, Kranželić Tavra, 2007a; internal materials from Department of Health and Social Care, County of Istria, 2010).
 In order to develop criteria for program selection, the Department began including other criteria to the selection process as advised by researchers from the Faculty of Education and Rehabilitation Sciences.
 These included (internal materials from Department of Health and Social Care, County of Istria, 2010):